Many students fail to graduate on time because their theses are not complete. Some delays are inevitable, but there are ways to minimize them.

 - Lack of Discipline and Time Management Skills.

 Working on a thesis may be different from anything you've done while at MIT; for four years you may have had nothing but short, specific and discrete tasks due at short-term intervals.
 With the thesis there is a final deadline, a term or more away.
 This requires a different kind of self-discipline.
 MAKE A SCHEDULE.
 Write out a detailed, ordered list of tasks that have to be done, allowing for the inevitable delays and other commitments, and aiming not for the final deadline, but for a week or so earlier.
 Set specific short-term deadlines and be a hard taskmaster.
 If you find your hours, days and weeks melting away to no effect, take early action.
-The UAAP has material and programs available to help you with time management.
 Note that supervisors will expect a first draft of the thesis document well in advance of the deadline.

 Barker is eager to help thesis students at every stage of the thesis project.
 The library can help students to approach topics, to perform on-line searches, and to assist with indexes, abstracts, and citations.